Compare Home & Contents Insurance in NZ

 How Much Does Home Insurance Cost in NZ?

-Wellington and Christchurch have the highest premiums due to earthquake risk.
-Auckland premiums are elevated due to higher property values and theft rates.
-Properties in flood zones, coastal areas, or earthquake-prone regions face premium loadings of 20-50%.
+Home and contents insurance premiums vary significantly based on location, property value, coverage type, and risk factors.
+Because every quote is personalised by the insurer, we don't publish indicative pricing on this page — request a comparison and an adviser will run quotes against your specific property.
+Wellington and Christchurch generally attract the highest premiums in New Zealand due to earthquake risk.
+Auckland premiums are also elevated due to higher property values and theft rates.
+Properties in identified flood zones, coastal areas, or earthquake-prone regions face additional premium loadings.

 Sum Insured vs Replacement Cover